CassieMcPeek/ECE382_Lab6/README.md

 I first wired up the robot to work for the code provided by Dr. Coulston.
 That took me a few tries, as I forgot to add a capacitor from the 12V source to ground, and also from the 5V source to ground.
 I also had wired the pin outputs to the wrong motors (i.e. I wired up the output for P2.3 to R BLK instead of L BLK).
 Once I made those fixes to my wiring, I was able to get the robot to work with Dr. Coulston's code.

 The next challenging part was taking the pieces of Dr. Coulson's code and fitting it to my design.
+After many attempts to create code that moved my robot, I finally determined that the code below turned the motors on in the forward directions.

+     P2DIR |= BIT5;							// Left motor forward
+     P2OUT &= ~BIT5;

+     P2DIR |= BIT1;							// Right motor forward
+     P2OUT &= ~BIT1;

+Once I had that working, I figured out how to turn the motors off.
+I uesd a _delay_cycles() statement to leave the motors on for a short period of time before shutting them off with the following code.

+     P2DIR |= BIT5;						// Left motor stop forward
+     P2OUT |= BIT5;

+     P2DIR |= BIT1;						// Right motor stop forward
+     P2OUT |= BIT1;

+I tested this code mutliple times to ensure that it did in fact turn both of the motors on in the forward direction and then delayed it for as long as I had defined and then turned them off.
+Once I was confident in this, I moved on to the motors in the reverse direction.
+After some testing, I discovered that the movement in the backwards direction was the same code as above, just with the other two pins (P2.0 and P2.3).

 # A Functionality